codingplanets/Overload-DoS/README.md

 # Overload-DoS

 This a very powerful denial of service (DDoS) program.
 It is very efficient and portable, it is stable and useful for stress-testing companies, it currently has three attack methods.
 1) SYN/ICMP with 6 flags including fin, syn, rst, ack, psh and urg.
 2) Slowloris/SLOW uses sock.connect to attack.
-3) Request/Requester uses httplib to attack
+3) Request/Requester uses httplib to attack.
+You either choose one of the three attack methods or you can choose all three!
 ## Getting Started

-You will need a few diffrent modules installed to execute Overload.
+You will need a few different modules installed to execute Overload.

 ### Modules